fritter-c/datetime/README.md

 Unlike C-like time functions, this class operates with a precision of microseconds so the maximum years it can holds are +/- 290,000

+The string parsers CURRENTLY work ONLY with positive years (1 - 290000)

 The string parsers are NOT SAFE, so external inputs are not verified for consistency.
 Always use in-code format strings and date input strings, verify your datetime source (e.g. your .csv) or code a safe version yourself

 Do not use datetime string functions(atoi, strcpy...) for anything else.
 They're adapted to be used within the datetime library and do not serve as a replacement for CRT default ones.